anyscale/airflow-provider-ray/README.md

 ## Configuration and Usage

+1. Add the provider package wheel file to the root directory of your Airflow project.

-1. In your Airflow `Dockerfile`, you will need to add an environment variable to specify your custom backend, along with the provider wheel install.
+2. In your Airflow `Dockerfile`, you will need to add an environment variable to specify your custom backend, along with the provider wheel install.
 Add the following:

     ```Dockerfile